lucasmreis/blogSource/src/posts/learning-elm-part-1.md

 It's a simple algorithm, and it's just a pure function.
 I still can't tell if a big web application Elm codebase will feel the same way, so let's all take these conclusions with a grain of salt - it's just a first impression.

-First: the code really feels *safe*.
+First: the code really feels *reliable*.
 Even though I do not have any unit tests, I'm sure it works as expected, with no errors or difficult-to-spot runtime exceptions.
 In a more serious setting, I would write three or four unit tests and that's it.
-Safety is probably the number one factor that's making me research other front end languages, and Elm's strong type system seems to be a clean path towards safety.
+Reliability is probably the number one factor that's making me research other front end languages, and Elm's strong type system seems to be a clean path towards that.

 Second: the code feels *maintainable*.
 I may have spent a little more time implementing the first version of the function than I would with Javascript.
-But I found that implementing the new spec was very easy and direct, maintaining the safety feeling I had when I started coding the function.
+But I found that implementing the new spec was very easy and direct, maintaining the reliability feeling I had when I started coding the function.

 Third: it was *fun*.
 Fun is sometimes overlooked when talking about technologies, but it should not be.
 Not only does it help keep the engineers engaged, it's usually a good signal that we are dealing with a smart and productive tool.
 No one finds using a dumb and clumsy tool fun, am I right? :)